 This flow chart shows how basic Church doctrines fit together.

-Forgive me, I know it looks like a new board game :-) Anyway, the major difference between
+Forgive us, we know it looks like a new board game :-) Anyway, the major difference between

 Evangelical thought and Catholic Doctrine is that Catholics believe baptism is